 Every year, the Annual Fund supports projects that we believe make a great educational exceptional.
 This appeal does not ask for big gifts; the majority of gifts are small, many given by Direct Debit.
 This appeal is about bringing the community together in support of our girls, so gifts of every size are warmly welcomed.

 With your generous support this year, we would like to focus on:

 Taking education outside the classroom

-Learning goes well beyond the classroom door at Putney and we are always seeking to develop innovative and inspirational teaching and learning opportunities for pupils both inside and out.
+Learning goes well beyond the classroom at Putney and we are always seeking to develop innovative and inspirational teaching and learning opportunities for pupils both inside and out.

 By increasing the biodiversity on the school site, we want to transform some of our outdoor space into a ‘living experiment’ bringing learning to life outdoors.

 Pupils will be involved throughout, as we aim to encourage new plants, insects and animals.
 From science and geography to art, this emphasis in biodiversity will help to inspire and challenge pupils at every age and stage.

 From bird baths and bug hotels to benches, we want to design spaces for collaboration, small group study or simply for chatting with friends during break.
 The project will also have a positive impact on wellbeing, offering tranquil space for reflection.